-To access the settings (parameters) that determine the sound you turn a rotary knob () corresponding to the setting that you want to change.
-Each rotary knob () is associated with it's own 'parameter page'.
+To access the settings (parameters) that determine the sound you turn a rotary knob ( ) corresponding to the setting that you want to change.
+Each rotary knob ( ) is associated with it's own 'parameter page'.
 Normally the display will then change to show the settings for the parameter page associated with that knob.

 For example, the figure above shows the parameter page for the low-pass filter 1 cut-off frequency.
-Here there is an EG set and the basic offset (ignoring modulation) has the cut-off frequency set to 19.5 kHz.

-Turning a rotary knob on normally has the side-effect of also changing the offset value for that parameter page.
-Use the 'value lock' feature to allow changing of the active parameter page without changing the offset.
-Press the VALUE LOCK button to toggle 'value-lock' on and off.
-When 'locked' the LED will flash next to the
+Turning a rotary knob 1 normally has the side-effect of also changing the offset value for that parameter page.
+Use the 'value lock' feature prevent this.
+Press the VALUE LOCK' button to toggle 'value-lock' on and off.
+When 'locked' the adjacent LED will flash.

-WALUE LOCK button.
 Conversely, use the 'page-lock' mode to allow rapid hands-on changes of parameter basic offsets such as sweeping filter cut-off, changing oscillator mix levels etc. without changing the active parameter page.
 Press the PAGE LOCK button to toggle 'page-lock' on and off.
-When 'locked' the LED will flash next to the PAGE LOCK button.
+When 'locked' the adjacent LED will flash.

-Use the rotary encoder \bigcirc or \bigcirc or \bigcirc buttons to change values.
-For faster data entry when using the rotary encoder \bigcirc , push the rotary encoder \bigcirc down at the same time as turning.
-You can also press and hold \bigcirc or \bigcirc to rapidly change a value.
-Hold down \bigcirc VALUE LOGK and use the rotary encoder \bigcirc to edit values at the highest resolution possible.
+Use the rotary encoder $\bigcirc$ or $\bigcirc$ $\bigcirc$ buttons to change values.
+For faster data entry when using the rotary encoder $\bigcirc$ , push the rotary encoder $\bigcirc$ down at the same time as turning.
+You can also press and hold $\bigcirc$ $\bigcirc$ or $\bigcirc$ to rapidly change a value.
+Hold down $\bigcirc$ VALUE LODK and use the rotary encoder Oto edit values at the highest resolution possible.

-In the case of any 'stuck' notes e.g. if a MIDI keyboard is unplugged whilst a note is 'on', press and hold the rotary encoder O wheel down and simultaneously press Utrn all notes off.
+In the case of any 'stuck' notes e.g. if a MIDI keyboard is unplugged whilst a note is 'on', press and hold the rotary encoder O wheel down and simultaneously press to turn all notes off.